 Mr. Tradition argues something like this: “Our congregation’s by-laws require pastors to be

-must have the specified academic degrees and receive the salary of a
+They must have the specified academic degrees and receive the salary of

-train shepherds to respond to immediate needs of new
+for those who train shepherds to respond to immediate needs of new

 mentors can select studies and activities that correspond to each new